Personal Injury Cases in Small Claims Court: How to Calculate Your Damages

 Let's look at each of these categories in a little more detail.

 Loss of pay or paid time off as a result of an injury is viewed in a similar way.
 Assume the cocker spaniel down the block lies in wait for you behind a hedge and grabs a piece of your derriere for breakfast, and as a result you miss a day of work getting yourself patched up.
-You are entitled to recover any lost pay, commissions, or vacation time.
-However, if your job offers unlimited paid sick time, and therefore you suffer no loss for missing work, you have nothing to recover.
+You are entitled to recover any lost pay, commissions, or paid time off you use.

-The third area of recovery is for what is euphemistically called "pain and suffering."
+The third biggest area of recovery is for what is called "pain and suffering."
 When you read about big dollar settlements, a good chunk of the recovery almost always falls into this category.
-No question, recovering from some injuries really is a painful, miserable ordeal for which compensation is reasonable.
-It is also true that in the hands of an aggressive lawyer, "pain and suffering" can become an excuse for an inflated claim.
+No question, recovering from some injuries really is an uncomfortable, even miserable ordeal.

 But suppose that you have suffered a minor, but painful, injury and you want to attempt to recover compensation for your discomfort in small claims court.
 How much should you ask for?
 There is no one right answer.
 When valuing a client's pain and suffering, a lawyer will typically sue for three to five times the amount of the out-of-pocket damages (medical bills and loss of work).
-Therefore, if you were out of pocket $500, you might wish to ask for $1,500, the overage being for "pain and suffering."
-To get this, you'll have to convince the judge that you have suffered real pain and inconvenience.
-The best way to do this is to present bills for medical treatment.
-If the judge concludes you suffered a real injury, he or she will be more likely to add an amount for "pain and suffering."
-This is why lawyers routinely encourage their clients to get as much medical attention as is reasonably possible.
+So, if you were out of pocket $500, you might wish to ask for $1,500, the overage being for "pain and suffering."

 Example 1: Mary Tendertummy is drinking a bottle of pop when a mouse foot floats to the surface.
 She is immediately nauseated, loses her lunch, and goes to the doctor for medication.
 As a result, she incurs a medical bill of $150 and loses an afternoon's pay of an additional $150.
 She sues the soda pop company for $900, claiming that the extra amount is to compensate her for pain and suffering.
 This may well be considered to be reasonable depending on the judge.